denten-books/plain-text/main.md

 My short history of the universal Turing machine runs counter to this top-heavy tradition of reading Marx in the inverse.
-As a device, the Turing machine fuses control and communication---and in this case, control is meant as physical circuit control, on the level of the mechanism (and not on the level of ideology or representation).
-Already in 1905, Murray writes that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
-He goes on to write that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms [@murray_setting_1905, 556]."
+As a device, the Turing machine fuses control and communication.
+Control is meant here bluntly, as physical circuit control, on the level of the mechanism (and not on the attenuated level of ideology or representation).

 A number of inventions at the end of the 19th century pertain specifically to "circuit-controlling devices controlled by a traveling perforated strip or tape